ZijiaZhang/guess-word-4ji/Readme.md

 This project is a multiplayer version of Wordle.
 All the words are from [CET-4](https://github.com/cuttlin/Vocabulary-of-CET-4).
 Deployed on [heroku](http://guess-words.herokuapp.com/).

+## Instruction
+1. To start, put down a unique room id and click 'Create Room'.
+2. The other player(s) enter the same room id and click 'Join Room'.
+3. Click on 'Start' once every one is in the waiting room
+4. Enjoy!

 ## Future Updates

 - ~~Use WebSocket instead of http-requests~~